HSSBoston/miura-fold/README.md

   <img src="images/peacock.jpg" width="400" />
 </p>

 This code base is pushed to GitHub with Squeak's Git Browser ([Squot](https://github.com/hpi-swa/Squot)).
+It has been tested with Squeak 3.4 and 3.5.
 The GeoBot class is implemented by customizing a class that is covered in Stephane Ducasse's awesome book ["Squeak: Learn Programming with Robots"](https://smile.amazon.com/Squeak-Programming-Robots-Technology-Action/dp/1590594916/).

 I wrote this code in August 2019 to work on a summer research project about the Miura fold.
 See a research report and a [poster presentation](images/poster.jpg), both written in Japanese, if you can read Japanese. :smile: